slideflow/slideflow/docs/_sources/clam.rst.txt

 Training
 ********

-To train a CLAM model, use the project function :func:`slideflow.Project.train_clam`.
+To train a CLAM model from the saved activations, use :func:`slideflow.Project.train_clam`.
 Clam arguments are configured with :func:`slideflow.clam.get_args`:

 .. code-block:: python